SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 - america prodded the army to take down sukaro but it didnt work
 	- they had "bassically given up"
+- Amercia gave up, the coup caught the CIA by surprise
 -